jrvansuita/CheckNewAppVersionAvailable/README.md

        compile files('libs/jsoup-1.9.2.jar')
     }

-#### #Seconde Alternative -  Importing the library using gradle.
+##### Second Alternative -  Importing the library using gradle.

-Simple add the compile line in the dependencies definitions on your gradle file.
+Simple add the following compile line in the dependencies definitions on your `build.gradle` file.

     dependencies {
       compile 'org.jsoup:jsoup:1.9.2'